These are the best AT&T phones you can buy in April 2021: Samsung, Google, Apple, and more!

 It’s one of the best AT&T phones available out there if you’re looking into midrange options.
 Oh, and it’s also $1/mo through AT&T right now, so it’s an amazing bargain you should look at if you’re tied to AT&T.

 This pretty much sums up our list of the best AT&T phones currently available.
-At the top of the line, we have options from Samsung and Apple that are worth considering if you’re looking into phones that look and feel premium and high-end, such as the Galaxy Z Fold 2, the Galaxy Note 20 Ultra, and the iPhone 12 Pro Max.
-Then, we have options trickling down to everything from compact phones (iPhone 12 Mini) all the way to ruthlessly cheap devices (Galaxy A11).
-All of these phones can be acquired directly through AT&T and can be paid in monthly installments, trade-in, and more.
+At the top of the line, we have options from Samsung and Apple that are worth considering if you’re looking into phones that look and feel premium and high-end.
+Then we have options trickling down to everything from compact phones all the way to ruthlessly cheap devices.
+All of these phones can be acquired directly through AT&T and can be paid for in monthly installments, trade-ins, and more.
 Check out the respective listings for more specific terms and conditions.
 If I had to recommend, I’d say that most users are going to do just fine with an option like the Galaxy S21, the Galaxy A52 5G, or the Pixel 4a 5G.